JPMorgan to build Silicon Valley fintech office

 Matt Kane, chief executive of JPMorgan’s merchant services division, said the bank was prepared to pay the high costs of operating in Silicon Valley for the chance to hire local software engineers.
 They are intended to complement payments industry specialists that JPMorgan employs now, largely in Plano, Texas and Tampa, Florida.

-Chase Merchant Services ranks second to Atlanta-based First Data Corp in processing card transactions for merchants.
-(Reporting by David Henry in New York, Editing by Rosalba O’Brien)
+Chase Merchant Services ranks second to Atlanta-based First Data Corp (FDC.N) in processing card transactions for merchants.